Workstream leads

 Research focus

-The Mood Disorders workstream is a nationally coordinated initiative within the Mental Health Translational Research Collaboration (MH-TRC) Mission, focused on advancing clinical research in treatment-resistant depression (TRD), also known as difficult-to-treat depression (DTD).
-This condition represents a significant challenge in mental health care, with limited access to specialist services and few effective treatment pathways available across the UK.
+The Mood Disorders workstream is a nationally coordinated initiative within the MH-TRC Mission, focused on advancing clinical research in treatment-resistant depression (TRD), also known as difficult-to-treat depression (DTD).
+This condition presents a significant challenge in mental health care, with limited access to specialist services and few effective treatment pathways available across the UK.

 Regional context